celer-network/sgn/docs/sgnops/sgnops_sync_sync-subscription-balance.md

       --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
       --gas-prices string        Gas prices to determine the transaction fee (e.g. 10uatom) --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase is not accessible and the node operates offline)
-  -h, --help                     help for sync-update-sidechain-addr
+  -h, --help                     help for sync-subscription-balance
       --indent                   Add indent to JSON response
       --keyring-backend string   Select keyring's backend (os|file|test) (default "os") --ledger                   Use a connected Ledger device